Washington quiet as debt ceiling deadline inches closer | Politics

 Washington quiet as debt ceiling deadline inches closer

-White House and Republican congressional negotiators on raising the federal $31.4 trillion debt ceiling were quiet on Saturday after meetings on Friday failed and President Joe Biden said in Japan he believed a default could be avoided.
-No meetings were scheduled for Saturday, Punchbowl News said on Twitter, citing multiple sources.
+White House and Republican congressional negotiators on raising the federal $31.4 trillion debt ceiling were not expected to meet on Saturday after talks on Friday failed and as the country inched closer to the debt ceiling deadline on June 1.

-White House and Republican congressional negotiators on raising the federal $31.4 trillion debt ceiling were quiet on Saturday after meetings on Friday failed and President Joe Biden said in Japan he believed a default could be avoided.
+White House and Republican congressional negotiators on raising the federal $31.4 trillion debt ceiling were not expected to meet on Saturday after talks on Friday failed and as the country inched closer to the debt ceiling deadline on June 1.
+U.S. Representative Patrick McHenry, a Republican negotiator, said no meetings were scheduled for Saturday.
+Republicans leaders were "going to huddle as a team and assess" where things stood," McHenry said at the U.S. Capitol.
+He did not comment whether there would be more talks on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)